phase2/progenitor/README.md

 # Progenitor

 Progenitor is a light-weight installation profile that provides a basic starting place for Phase2 projects.
-The intention is for it to serve as a sane, standardized default.
+This is *not a product*, but rather a toolkit and showcase.
+You can read more on the wiki at [Code Reuse](https://wiki.phase2technology.com/display/Deliver/Code+Reuse).

 ## Usage